Online Educational Courses

-The interactive web-based course for faculty, staff, graduate students, and professional students educates participants about sexual misconduct, the associated laws and University policies, and available resources at Northwestern.
+The interactive web-based course for faculty and staff educates participants about sexual misconduct, the associated laws and University policies, and available resources at Northwestern.
 Topics such as sex discrimination, sexual assault, sexual harassment, dating and domestic violence, and stalking are covered.
-Over 20,000 staff, faculty, graduate students, and professional students completed the course when it was first launched in December 2015-January 2016.
+Over 20,000 members of the Northwestern community completed the course when it was first launched in December 2015-January 2016.

-New faculty, staff, graduate students, and professional students will receive an email sent to their Northwestern email address with a link to access the course using their Northwestern NetID and password, and are expected to complete the course within 30 days of starting at the University.
+New faculty and staff will receive an email sent to their Northwestern email address with a link to access the course using their Northwestern NetID and password, and are expected to complete the course within 30 days of starting at the University.
 The course takes about 45 minutes to complete and can be accessed from any computer or tablet connected to the internet.
 The course will save your progress if you leave and need to come back to it.

 For any issues accessing or completing the course, please contact the IT Support Center at (847) 491-4357 (1-HELP) or firstname.lastname@example.org.
-For questions about the content of the course, please contact the Sexual Harassment Prevention Office at SexualMisconduct@northwestern.edu.
+For questions about the content of the course, please contact the Office of Equity at SexualMisconduct@northwestern.edu.

 For First-Year Undergraduates: Sexual Assault Prevention for Undergraduates

 Undergraduate students receive in-person training and complete a student-focused online training module, Sexual Assault Prevention for Undergraduates, when they enter the University.
 The online training is designed to introduce all incoming first-year and transfer students to the concepts listed below, as well as to information about where to report sexual misconduct and/or access confidential resources at Northwestern:

 - Importance of values

 - Gender socialization